• It’s a Cookbook

 Published by Grace O

-With Valentine’s Day just around the corner, our thoughts turn to adding a little more love and romance to our lives.
+Valentine’s Day lets us turn our thoughts to adding a little more love and romance to our lives.
 Can certain foods boost romantic relationships and enhance sexual desire?
 According to St. Thomas Aquinas, aphrodisiac foods had to produce good nutrition and a “vital spirit.”
 In other words, the nutrients that contribute to overall well-being will also help to ensure a healthy love life.

 Chocolate is typically at the top of my list for Valentine’s Day, particularly dark chocolate.
 It truly is one of the best superfoods for lovers.
 Dark chocolate can help relieve stress, sharpen our minds, improve blood flow and even aid weight loss.
 Read more about the great benefits of chocolate, and where to find some delicious varieties in my 6 Super Reasons (Excuses) To Love Chocolate.